xentixar/sockeon/docs/advanced-topics.md

 # Advanced Topics

-This document covers advanced usage patterns and configurations for the Socklet library.
+This document covers advanced usage patterns and configurations for the Sockeon library.

 ## Custom Middleware Implementation